 Second, Love is willing.
 If Jesus shows us anything through his life and love, it is that he is willing to lay down his life on his own accord (John 10:18).
 Thus, you cannot force another person to love.
 They have to be willing.
 So the question remains, can you love someone other than yourself?

 Third, Love is willing self-sacrifice.
 If we are called to love someone, then that means there is a requirement for sacrifice.
 Remember, Abraham was called to sacrifice his son for his love of God, but God spared Issac with the ram, which was a place holder for Jesus, God’s only son.
 Yet, we tend to withhold our sacrificing for a lot less.
 What are the personal pleasures you are unwilling to give up for your spouse, better yet, God?

 Fourth, Love is willing self-sacrifice for the good of another.
 Jesus’ sacrifice was for your good.
 This fact begs the question, do you really want better for your spouse?
 Or are we only tied up in what we get out of what we give?
 If this were Jesus’ mantra, we would be in hot water right now.

 Fifth, Love is willing self-sacrifice for the good of another that does not require reciprocation.
 Are you comfortable with sacrificing for your spouse even when they do not reciprocate?
 There will be times when you feel like a glass of water pouring out and not getting filled back up.
-Are you accept this, or do you think that you deserve better?
+Are you willing to accept this, or do you think that you deserve better?
 True biblical love is not withheld based on the reward you receive from it.